NsTremblay/testingSuper/Database/db_dumps/README.txt

 7. create_deleted_upload_table.sql
 	Schema for the deleted_upload table (used to record uploaded genomes that have been deleted by the user).
 Additions on top of #6.

+8. data_tables.sql
+	Schema for the amr, vf and locus data.
+Additions on top of #7.

+9. ../genodo_add_db_urls.pl
+	Add urlprefix fields for common DBs.
+Additions on top of #8